Shaheen Jafargholi: Post Talent

 Jafargholi sang "I'll Be There" at the 2009 MOBO Awards in September, during the ceremony's tribute to Michael Jackson.
 A month later, he flew to Chicago to tape an episode of The Oprah Winfrey Show performing "Who's Lovin' You", which aired on 14 October.
 He later performed "Lean on Me" and "Who's Lovin' You" at the BBC Children in Need Gala in Cardiff and the BBC Switch Live event at the Hammersmith Apollo in November 2009, as well as The Ellen DeGeneres Show where he performed "I'll Be There", that aired a month later.
 On 29 September 2010, Jafargholi performed at the "Welcome to Wales" concert for the Ryder Cup Jafargholi performed in the Britain's Got Talent tour where he performed "I Want You Back" by the Jackson 5.
 He sang the song while being accompanied onstage by Dancers, Aidan Davis and Perri Luc Kiely and Mitchell Craske from Diversity.

 Michael Jackson memorial

 After performing on the Britain's Got Talent tour, Jafargholi sang a musical tribute of "Who's Lovin' You" on stage at the Los Angeles Staples Center, at 7 July 2009 globally televised funeral memorial service for the "King of Pop" Michael Jackson.
 He had been originally invited to perform with Jackson in his This Is It series of London concerts.
 His performance was preceded by the eulogy from the song's writer, Smokey Robinson.
-Following Jafargholi's tribute, Larry King leaned forward and asked Motown Records founder Berry Gordy, "Who is that"?
+Following Jafargholi's tribute, Larry King leaned forward and asked Motown founder Berry Gordy, "Who is that?".
 Gordy, who, according to King, was moved by the performance, reportedly replied, "I have no cotton pickin' idea who that is, but if I were [still] in the business, I would sign him tomorrow."